mattpus/Feed-API-Challange/README.md

 	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

-		- For example, if you implemented the challenge using the `xcode13_3` branch, your PR should be from your fork's `xcode13_3` branch into the main repo's `xcode13_3` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).
+		- For example, if you implemented the challenge using the `xcode13_4` branch, your PR should be from your fork's `xcode13_4` branch into the main repo's `xcode13_4` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

 	- The title of the Pull Request should be: Your Name - Feed API Challenge

 	- **Create only one Pull Request** and **do not close it**.
 If you have any issues, send a comment inside the Pull Request asking for help.

 9) As soon as you create a Pull Request, we automatically receive a notification.
 You just need to create it and wait while we review your Pull Request and approve it or request any changes required with detailed feedback.

+10) If instructors request changes in your Pull Request, **only push your changes once you're done with all changes** to avoid running CI for every tiny commit.

+	- CI server time isn't free.
+It's good practice to avoid running it on every tiny commit - so only push changes once you're done.

+	- Abusing CI server time can lead to your GitHub account getting blocked.

 ## Guidelines